SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 # Chapter 5.1.
 Repetitions (Loops)

 In the present chapter, we will get familiar with how to **repeat blocks of commands**, known in software development as "**loops**".
 We will write several loops using the **`for`** operator in its simplest form.
-Finally, we will solve some practical tasks that require repeating series of actions, using loops.
+Finally, we will solve some practical problems that require repeating series of actions, using loops.

 ## Video